Montgomery Canal: Early progress

-Beyond Welshpool

 The next threat to restoration occurred in 1979 when following the collapse of James Callaghan's Labour government and the election of Margaret Thatcher, economic conditions were tight.
 Powys County Council were faced with the cost of repairing and upgrading bridges over the canal and wanted to lower bridge 96, below Carreghofa bottom lock, to remove a weight restriction.
 They applied to the High Court for a "writ mandamus" which put the onus on the court to decide who was responsible for the costs.
 Again, the restoration movement objected but the court ruled in favour of lowering the bridge.
 British Waterways objected on the basis that restoration was already ongoing.
 Soon afterwards, the Secretary of State suggested that a note should be added to the Shropshire County structure plan indicating that the line of the canal should be protected but the lowering of the bridge went ahead.
 The Powys structure plan was amended in early 1982 to protect the canal from bridge 120, located to the south of Welshpool, northwards.
 However within weeks, British Waterways announced that the future restoration beyond the locks at Frankton and Carreghofa, was uncertain.
 The Restoration Trust met with Sir Frank Price, chairman of British Waterways, on 5 April 1982 and it was agreed that an economic assessment of the viability of restoration should be carried out and completed by October.

 By 1985, the environmental lobby was growing and in order to avert a situation where boaters and environmentalists clashed, the Manpower Services Commission funded a scheme to document the flora and fauna of the unrestored canal.
-It also included an experimental off-line nature reserve which could provide a habitat for rare or interesting plants and the first such reserve was built at Rednal.
+It included an experimental off-line nature reserve which could provide a habitat for rare or interesting plants and the first such reserve was built at Rednal.
 The concept was a success and paved the way for other reserves that allowed restoration to proceed, both on the Montgomery Canal and on other canals where there were sensitive environmental concerns.
 Montgomeryshire County Council committed £1 million to canal restoration over a five-year period as British Waterways submitted a private bill to Parliament to authorise restoration of the whole canal.
-The restoration also benefited from a legacy of £200,000 left by Humphrey Symonds via the Inland Waterways Association, specifically for the Montgomery Canal.
-Frankton Locks were reopened on 12 September 1987 by the Prince of Wales when he announced that volunteers had worked for 12,000 man-hours on the project and that the value of this contribution was £200,000.
+The restoration benefited from a legacy of £200,000 left by Humphrey Symonds via the Inland Waterways Association, specifically for the Montgomery Canal.
+Frankton Locks were reopened on 12 September 1987 by the Prince of Wales, who announced that volunteers had worked for 12,000 man-hours on the project and that the value of this contribution was £200,000.